 Keane, the former Manchester United captain and assistant manager of the Republic of Ireland told ITV bosses that he wanted to focus on coaching and did not want the distraction of the television studios.
 Although Ireland did not qualify for Brazil, Keane has been strongly linked with a second coaching role at Aston Villa.

-Roy Keane has been a pundit with ITV since 2011 An ITV statement said: “Roy has been a tremendous part of our pundit team in recent years, but we fully understand his decision to concentrate wholly on his coaching.
+An ITV statement said: “Roy has been a tremendous part of our pundit team in recent years, but we fully understand his decision to concentrate wholly on his coaching.
 We wish him every success for the future.”